Trial begins in case of former Columbia police officer suing city to regain job

 Sanders was fired, despite some members of the internal board saying Sanders did not use excessive force.

-The trial will continue on Thursday with a jury.
+The trial will continue on Thursday.
 City Manager Mike Matthes and Columbia Police Chief Ken Burton will give their testimonies, followed by Sanders himself.